ActiveInferenceInstitute/ActiveInferAnts/0_CONTEXT/Systems/P3IF/README.md

    ```
 ## Usage

-The P3IF system consists of three main scripts that should be run in sequence:
+The P3IF system consists of five main scripts that should be run in sequence:

 1. Set up the initial schema and database:
    ```